You Have Questions, We Have Answers

-At Willow House, we are a women's-only treatment program for those who are struggling with intimacy or relationship issues in the areas of love and sex.
-We aim to support women in finding and treating the root cause of unwanted behaviors, usually stemming from developmental years or trauma.
-We provide specialized treatment to resolve core wounds and end the unhealthy relationship patterns, whether they stem from love addiction, sexual compulsivity, sexual anorexia, or other resulting behaviors, as well as other co-occurring issues such as drug and alcohol addiction, depression, anxiety, mood disorders, or any other behavioral problems.
+Willow House for Women is a female-only treatment program for those struggling with intimacy or relationship issues in the areas of love and sex.
+We aim to support women in finding and treating the root cause of unwanted behaviors, usually stemming from developmental years or unresolved trauma.
+We provide specialized treatment to resolve core wounds and end unhealthy relationship patterns, whether they stem from love addiction, sexual compulsivity, sexual anorexia, or other resulting behaviors.
+At the same time, we address any co-occurring issues such as drug and alcohol addiction, depression, anxiety, mood disorders, or other behavioral problems.

 To ensure that treatment is successful, most treatment facilities don’t allow patients to leave unless accompanied by staff.
 In most cases, facilities are unlocked, however, locked facilities do exist for patients who need to be secured (those who try to escape, become hostile, threaten the safety of staff or other patients, etc.).

 Sometimes it is better to be taken out of your home environment in order to focus on healing and recovery.
 Inpatient treatment provides that care 24 hours a day.
 After an extensive evaluation, a group of therapists, counselors, and psychologists come up with a unique, personalized treatment plan.
 This plan is based on the patient’s diagnoses, interests, and personality, and usually consists of group meetings and trauma work along with specific therapies such as expressive arts or equine therapy.